cjohansen/.emacs.d/README.md

 An ever-changing set of emacs settings.
 Micro-optimizations are super fun.
 These are used in the [Emacs Rocks](http://emacsrocks.com) screencasts.
+You can also see some thoughts behind the settings on my [What the .emacs.d!?](http://whattheemacsd.com)-blog.

 ## Setup